 - To book, check prices or availability for Mola Park Atiram Hotel

 There are plenty of hiking routes in Andorra, but if you prefer to explore on bike, the country is a great place to cycle your way around (just be prepared to go and down hills).

 Andorra Bus Lines takes you to the main towns and you can also reach certain valleys.
 Services run daily with the main bus lines running every 20 minutes to an hour, and ending at approximately 21:30.
 Click here for the routes and timetables.

 For example, Soldeu is only a 30 minute bus ride from the capital.
 They also have tourist bus routes such as tourist bus route 1 or route 5.

 For taxis, you either call a company or pick one up from one of the taxi ranks.
 There are taxi ranks at the main bus station and shopping centres.
 Taxis aren’t cheap and cost more during the evenings and if your baggage is large then you’ll need to pay more too.

-If you prefer to travel here by train, the closest train stations to Andorra are Puigcerda in Spain, and L’Hospitalet in France.
+If you prefer to travel here by train, there isn't an Andorra train station so the closest train stations to Andorra are Puigcerda in Spain, and L’Hospitalet in France.

 You can just visit Andorra on a day trip but as it takes 3.5 hours to get there from France or Spain, it is worth staying at least one night.
 Three nights is a good amount of time if you are planning on hiking.
 For skiing, stay at least 5 nights to a week.